htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

     Standby (S2)
             The system firmware does not support this standby state.

-Note that the ``HIBERNATE`` expression is written in terms of the Sn state, where n is the value evaluated from the expression.
+Note that the :macro:`HIBERNATE` expression is written in terms of the Sn state, where n is the value evaluated from the expression.

 This tool can also be used to enable and disable other sleep states.